 Dr. Delfs is the Founder and Executive Director of the Village Autism Center (VAC).
 She provides training, case management, and supervision at VAC - East Cobb.
 She is a licensed psychologist and board certified behavior analyst at the doctoral level (BCBA-D).
 She received her bachelor's degree in Psychology at the University of Florida and her master's and doctoral degrees in Educational Psychology at the University of Georgia.

-Dr. Delfs has over 15 years experience in the field and is committed to providing high quality, evidence-based services to children with developmental disabilities and their families.
+Dr. Delfs has been in the field of ABA since 2000 and is committed to providing high quality, evidence-based services to children with developmental disabilities and their families.
 Dr. Delfs spent over 10 years at the Marcus Autism Center as the Program Manager of the Language and Learning Clinic.
 There she developed and supervised the Home-based Program and managed the Community Autism Program.
 She also provided training and supervision for full-time staff, undergraduates, and graduate-level trainees.
+In fact, in 2020, Dr. Delfs was awarded the Clinical Supervisor of the Year Award by the Verbal Behavior Special Interest Group at the Association of Behavior Analysis International's annual convention.

 Through her faculty position at Emory University's School of Medicine, Dr. Delfs also served as the lead investigator on several research grants related to autism treatment and family involvement.
 She has several presentations and scientific publications and has served on the editorial board of two peer-reviewed journals, Research in Developmental Disabilities and The Analysis of Verbal Behavior.

 Dr. Delfs is passionate about finding the right fit for her clients to give them every advantage in order to reach their goals.
 When not in the clinic, she enjoys eating out, reading, traveling, and spending time with her husband and two children.